jakoch/jupyter-devbox/README.md

 A Docker development box for [Jupyter Notebooks][jupyter_website] with a focus on Computer Vision, Machine Learning, Statistics and Visualization.

+The following sections describe the container images, including their packages, how to get build or download them, and how to set them up.

 #### What is this?

 This is a Docker container supporting multiple architectures ([amd64][amd64_dockerfile] & [arm64][arm64_dockerfile]) based on Debian Linux.

 It sets up an Jupyter Notebook development environment for interactive Python programming for [Visual Studio Code](vscode_website).

 The pre-installed libraries include OpenCV, Tensorflow, Keras, Numpy, Pandas, DuckDB, Sklearn, Scipy, Matplotlib, Seaborn, Imutils, SqlAlchemy.

 #### What is pre-installed?